-Sabrina Merage founded the Sabrina Merage Foundation in 2008 with the intention of building bridges between diverse communities through educational programs for young people.
-She is passionate about the issues of religious, cultural, racial, and ethnic diversity, and promoting tolerance of these issues in schools and college campuses across the country.
+Sabrina Merage founded the Sabrina Merage Foundation in 2008 with the intention of building bridges between diverse societies through educational programs for young people.
+She is passionate about the issues of religious, cultural, racial, and ethnic diversity and promoting tolerance of these issues in schools and college campuses throughout the world.
 Sabrina focuses much of her philanthropic efforts on uniting communities and paving the way for individuals from diverse backgrounds to connect, teach, and learn from one another.
 She spends much of her time doing community work and sits on numerous committees and boards with the hope of affecting change through education.

-She has been invited to speak at conferences all over the country for family members and advisors alike, and has been featured in magazines and business articles for her work with Transom Family and through the Sabrina Merage Foundation, as well as contributing as an expert writer for professional blogs and articles.
+Sabrina has been invited to speak at conferences all over the country for family members and advisers alike, and has been featured in magazines and business articles for her work with CIG and through the Sabrina Merage Foundation.

 Sue's experience includes volunteer leadership roles with several community development, family support and early care and education organizations.
 In her tenure as President of the Arapahoe County Early Childhood Council she established several new initiatives including the Developmental Surveillance Project, a successful venture to engage pediatricians and parents in the early identification of developmental delays.
 Ms. Renner received her BS in Human Development from California Polytechnic University, and her MS in Child and Family Development from Colorado State University.